 The Lithuanian Song Festival

 Revived in 2006 for the first time since the 1970s, the Lithuanian Song Festival has a rich tradition.
 The first song festival was held in Lithuania in 1924.
 As immigrants arrived in Canada, they carried the tradition with them, establishing parallel song festivals with their brethren in Lithuania for a brief period.
 With communism, however, the festival in Lithuania was subsumed with the party platform and lost some of its patriotism.

-When Lithuania regained its independence in 1991, they called it the “Singing Revolution.”
+When Lithuania regained its independence in 1991, it was called the “Singing Revolution.”
 Coined by Estonian activist and artist Heinz Valk after anti-communist demonstrations were held at the Tallinn Song Festival Grounds in which demonstrators sang patriotic hymns, the term “Singing Revolution” came to refer to all three Baltic states.
 In Lithuania, protestors assembled in public places across the country to sing national songs and Roman Catholic hymns.
-Throughout this period three-year period of protest, the Soviet military responded aggressively to demonstrations, killing or injuring non-violent protestors, such as those defending the Vilnius Television Tower and Parliament in January 1991.
-Yet, demonstrators throughout the Baltic bravely confronted Soviet tanks, by forming unbroken human chains singing in protest.
+Throughout this three-year period of protest, the Soviet military responded aggressively to demonstrations, killing or injuring non-violent protestors, such as those defending the Vilnius Television Tower and Parliament in January 1991.
+Yet, demonstrators throughout the Baltic bravely confronted Soviet tanks by forming unbroken human chains singing in protest.

 In Canada, however, the festival was alive and well.
 After the seventh Lithuanian song festival held in 1978 at Maple Leaf Gardens, however, there was a hiatus.
 The song festival was resurrected under new leadership in 2006, after nearly three decades.